carsonfarmer/blog/content/blog/public-transportation-time-warp.md

 pretty much unchanged.
 Worth a quick watch!

 The first video depicts the London to Brighton Train Journey for three time periods.
-In 1953, the BBC make a point-of-view field from a London to Brighton train.
-30 years later (1983) they did the same trip again, and again 30 years after that (2013).
+In 1953, the BBC made a point-of-view film from a London to Brighton train, 30 years later (1983) they did the same trip again, and again 30 years after that (2013).

 <div class="youtube" align="center">